 How the UK-EU relationship may change over time

-Even if no deal does occur and no future deal is struck, there should be improvements to the UK’s relationship with the EU over time in some areas.
+Even if the UK leaves the EU under a no deal scenario and no free trade agreement is agreed, there should be improvements to the UK’s post-Brexit relationship with the EU over time in some areas.

 Unscheduled changes in the relationship between the UK and the EU are likely to occur and will also need to be managed.
 Some of these will increase divergence between the UK and the EU, as the two develop different regulations and move away from each other.
 This will increase non-tariff barriers between the UK and the EU.
 Others will improve and deepen the relationship between the UK and the EU.
 Here are some examples: